Business with Business Communication (Top-up)

 - 1 year full time (top up), 2 years full time (top up)

 - Only those who have previously studied at higher education level should apply.
 Applicants must have completed 1, 2 or 3 years (depending on academic profile) in Higher Education including some Business subjects.
-For year 2 entry applicants require English language proficiency at a minimum of IELTS band 5.5 with no component score below 5.5.
-For year 3 entry applicants require English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
-Other qualifications
+See full entry requirements

 This course is not open to UK/EU/Channel Islands and Isle of Man students.